Jewish views on homosexuality: Lesbian sexual activity

-Same-sex marriage in the Midrash and the Talmud
+Same-sex marriage in Midrash

-The Babylonian Talmud is one of the few ancient religious texts that makes reference to same-sex marriage: "Ulla said: Non-Jews [litt.
-Bnei Noach, the progeny of Noah] accepted upon themselves thirty mitzvot [divinely ordered laws], but they only abide by three of them: The first one is that they do not write marriage documents for male couples, the second one is that they don't sell dead [human] meat by the pound in stores, and the third one is that they respect the Torah.'"

-Sifra states: "'Like the deeds of the land of Egypt where you dwelt, you shall not do' - What would they do?
+Sifra states: Like the deeds of the land of Egypt where you dwelt, you shall not do'—What would they do?
 A man would marry a man, a woman would marry a woman..."

+Nonetheless, some contemporary scholars believe that same-sex marriage is theoretically permissible because kiddushin sanctifies the relationship between the spouses rather than the "sexual intimacies" they commit.
+The permissibility of same-sex marriage is also compared to the permissibility of marriage between a divorcee and a male descendant of a kohen (priest).
+The latter is accepted by adherents of Conservative Judaism because they believe the ethical components of Judaism, exemplified by justice and compassion, trump the legal components.

 Reasons for the prohibition

 Reasons suggested by the rabbis for the prohibition on gay male sex include the following: